 Being shipwrecked on an island isn’t exactly a dream come true for most I’m sure, but alas, that’s how Legend of Grimrock 2 begins.
 On top of that, the only escape route from this hostile locale requires traversing treacherous dungeons and ruins full of monsters.
 Also… something something evil mastermind.

-Then again, without those dangerous dungeons full of creepy crawlers, there’d be no dungeoncrawling, and that is after all what the series is known for.
+Then again, without those dangerous dungeons full of creepy crawlers, there’d be no dungeon-crawling, and that is after all that the series is known for.
 The best kind too: tile-based, semi-real-time, puzzle/exploration heavy spelunking in the depths, where the outcome of every fight matters quite a bit.